shivraj-nalawade/Disease-Prediction/README.md

-# 🌡️🩺 Disease Prediction Using Weather Conditions & Symptoms
+# 🌡️🩺 Smart Health Predictor Using Weather Conditions & Symptoms
 *A Machine Learning Web Application built with Streamlit*

 ---